Postgrey - Postfix Greylisting Policy Server

 announcements and discussions about postgrey.
 You can subscribe by sending a

 mail to [email protected]

 with subject "subscribe postgrey".
 You can also access the archives.

 Development is done on GitHub.
 Please use that also for bug reports.

 I am rather conservative in including new functionality to Postgrey because

-I want to keep it the safest and best performing greylisting implementation.
-If
+I want to keep it a safe and well performing greylisting implementation.
+If you

 - taRgrey (tarpit + greylist)